duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 - `data` is the object that is passed along to the Handlebars template.
 In this case, the *context* of the NPM template will be the `api_result` object.
 This is very important to understand because **only the data passed along to the template is accessible to the template**.
 In most cases the `data` parameter should be set to `api_result` so all the data returned from the API is accessible to the template.

 - `meta` is an object with properties that define meta-data about the instant answer.
-This is used for the MetaBar (which appears above the tiles when multiple results are returned) and also for the "More at" link which appears in the detail pane of a single result instant answer:
+This is used for the MetaBar (which appears above the tiles when multiple results are returned) and also for the "More at" link which appears in the detail area of a single result instant answer:

     + `sourceName` is the name of the source for the "**More at <source>**" link that's displayed for attribution purposes.